Shanghai Kiss: Plot

 After Micki tells Liam to go back to Los Angeles, he again almost sells the house to the elderly couple, but has another change of heart and decides to leave the house to Micki, who will be able to use the house to abide in with her family and thus will not be forced to remain with her boyfriend because of financial issues.
+Liam goes to visit Micki and finds she is still with her boyfriend, and they both have scammed Liam out of his granmother's house, which was located in a very exclusive and expensive district of Shanghai near the North Bund, and with views of the Suzhou River (literally worth millions of US Dollars).
 He returns to the U.S. to reconcile with Adelaide, but she rebukes him as she is leaving for France to attend art school.
 With a mixed-message good-bye, she goes to France and Liam reconciles with his father, getting a job at Starbucks and successfully auditioning for an advertisement for a genital herpes treatment.
 Adelaide later returns to the U.S. and Liam is prepared to meet her upon her arrival to the airport from France.
 However, as he prepares to walk up to give her some flowers, he sees Adelaide kissing a Caucasian man as they part.
 Liam walks out of the airport and disposes of the flowers in frustration of himself.
 As he prepares to leave, however, Adelaide accosts him.
 When he asks about the man in the airport, she informs Liam that the man was her instructor and that "he's as gay as a pineapple."
 They agree to restart their relationship on a more solid footing (if for no other reason because she is now of legal age), and he explains that he's "daffy about her."
 She tells him "anything is possible, that's the beauty of living".
 The movie ends with the two hugging outside the airport with the song "Home" being sung in the background by Hayden Panettiere.